 - handful cilantro coarsely chopped

-Over medium heat, in a large cast iron skillet, heat 1 tbsp oil.
+- Over medium heat, in a large cast iron skillet, heat 1 tablespoon oil.
 Add tortilla strips and stir frequently until crispy and golden, about 5-8 minutes.
 Transfer into a colander lined with a paper towel to blot up excess oil.
 Set aside.